nachivpn/expelim/README.md

 Currently open goals: 3 (in BCC.agda)

 p.s.
-The open goals are for rather obvious statements, just work to do!
+The open goals are about deriving conversion rules for `case` from distributivity.
+This is a standard result in BCCs---just work to do!